dat17v1/03_my_first_website/README.md

 <img src="https://github.com/clbokea/spring_getting_started/blob/master/img/Screen%20Shot%202017-11-17%20at%2010.58.46.png" width="200px"/>

 If you open your src folder you will see a _main_ and a _test_ folder.
-Delete the test folder, and delete the mvnw and the mvnw.cmd files.
+Delete the test folder, and delete the mvnw and the mvnw.cmd files. (you could leave them in the project, but since we are not going to use them we delete them for a better overview)

 <img src="https://github.com/clbokea/spring_getting_started/blob/master/img/Screen%20Shot%202017-11-17%20at%2011.06.38.png" width="200px"/>